 (If you don't have symphony bar, you could just grind up chocolate chips...)

-Bake at 350 for 8 min.
+Scoop onto a lined cookie sheet and bake at 350 for 8 min.
 They may come out looking a little doughy but they will harden up fast, so DON'T over bake them.
+Enjoy!

 I’m telling you these cookies are amazing…you have to try them.
 We bake cookies every Sunday, and these are usually the ones we end up making.
 This recipe does make a lot of cookies, so I usually 1/2 it if I’m not planning on giving them away.
 Sometimes I freeze 1/2 the batch for emergencies as well. :)